Mrwow/Ladder/README.md

 ### Prediction or detection
 - Use the SAHI algrithom to improve small object detection accuray, here is the link for SAHI (https://github.com/obss/sahi).Thanks them for the great work!
 - Adjust different condifence and IoU as needed.
+- Detection in a single image or in a folder with multiple image

 ## Installation